Oil and gas industry in the United Kingdom: Companies database

 Set up in 1996, First Point Assessment Limited (FPAL) is the key tool used by oil and gas companies to identify and select current and potential suppliers when awarding contracts or purchase orders.
 The organisation operates as a neutral, industry-steered organisation, improving efficiency in the oil and gas supply chain.
 FPAL currently matches the needs of over 70 purchasing organisations with the capabilities of over 2,400 suppliers.
+This organisation is dissolved as of 5 September 2017.

 Tax contribution

 Jobs in the UK oil and gas industry are highly skilled and well rewarded.
 2008 salaries averaged circa £50,000 a year across a broad sample of supply chain companies, with the Exchequer benefiting by £19,500 per head in payroll taxes.

 Technology and innovation

 The operating environment in the waters around the UK is harsh and demanding.
 To overcome the challenges of recovering oil and gas from increasingly difficult reservoirs and deeper waters, the North Sea has developed a position at the forefront of offshore engineering, particularly in subsea technology.
 Many new oil and gas fields in the UK are small, technically complex and economically marginal.
 Often recovery from these fields is achieved by subsea developments tied back to existing installations and infrastructure, over varying distances measured in tens of kilometres.
 Innovative technology is also a critical component in the recovery of reserves from high pressure, high temperature (HPHT), heavy crude oil and deep water fields.